xtom0369/XConfig/README.md

 # XConfig
-a simple config framework for unity game
+a simple config framework for unity game, not finish